Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Vomiting

-It’s also possible for your cat to have an allergic reaction if it rubs against the plant.
+It’s also possible for your cat to have an allergic reaction if they rub against the plant.

-If you know your cat has eaten part of a begonia and you notice any of these symptoms, go to the vet or emergency clinic immediately.
-While begonia poisoning cases are typically mild, it’s better to be safe than sorry.
+If you know your cat has eaten part of a begonia, you should go to the vet or emergency clinic immediately.
+While begonia poisoning cases are rarely severe, it’s better to be safe than sorry.

 pink begonias close up